India will take leader's role in global Tiger conservation: Javadekar

-NEW DELHI : Minister of Environment, Forest and Climate Change Prakash Javadekar on Tuesday said the country will take up the leadership role in terms of supporting global tiger conservation by extending all possible guidance, training, capacity building roles to the thirteen nations with the big cats and support their conservation steps.
+NEW DELHI, July 28: Minister of Environment, Forest and Climate Change Prakash Javadekar on Tuesday said the country will take up the leadership role in terms of supporting global tiger conservation by extending all possible guidance, training, capacity building roles to the thirteen nations with the big cats and support their conservation steps.

 Mr Javadekar said that the country is leading globally in terms of the overall tiger population housing 70 per cent of the world’s tiger population and has in the past several years been able to increase their number by creating a better environment.